cimon-io/ansible-role-systemd-service/README.md

-# Ansible system service role
+# Ansible systemd service role

 An ansible role that creates and configures `systemd service unit` files.
 It allows you to run certain services automatically in the background, enable and disable them for specific events, manage groups of processes and configure dependencies on other units.